cyberthal/treefactor-docs/Doc/Commands/Org-refactor-heading.md

 A classic example would be a chronological record of a sprint.
 You want to preserve the chronological order for future reference, but you also want to break it down into tasks and categorized reference matter.

-tro-org-refactor-heading creates a copy of the original heading and appends " | REFACTORED" to the title.
+treefactor-org-refactor-heading creates a copy of the original heading and appends " | REFACTORED" to the title.
 It's an historical record now.
 You don't need to refactor it again.

-Then tro-org-refactor-heading opens a new window with an indirect buffer showing an "INBOX" heading.
+Then treefactor-org-refactor-heading opens a new window with an indirect buffer showing an "INBOX" heading.
 This is where you will put the new subheadings.

 Now you can grab chunks of the original heading in the first window, and move them to the second window.
 The goal is to improve the organization; it doesn't have to be perfect.
 You can always do another refactoring round after this.